 Also, no one else in Ip Man’s school have confirmed this, not even Wong Shun Leung who was WC’s senior.
 Wong Shun Leung did mention WC numerous times in various interviews , but not even once WC was mentioned as live-in student of Ip Man.

-In addition to all that, in the following video , WC admits that he was taught by his senior Wing Chun brother, Chu Shong Tin.
+In addition to all that, in the following video , WC admits that he was taught by his senior Wing Chun brother, Chu Shong Tin (Tsui Sheung Tin).
 Wong Shun Leung stated that he watched over WC learning.
 Ip Chun himself states that “..When Ip Man was teaching, he would never teach one person a special technique and not teach the others.
 He thought to do this was immoral and so he treated everyone the same..”.
-Hawkins Cheung, teaching Wing Chun in LA, USA in an interview said the WC was only making mischief to promote him self, and that “..modified, traditional – its all bullshit..“.
+Hawkins Cheung (Bruce Lee’s teenage friend and fellow student), teaching Wing Chun in LA, USA in an interview said the WC was only making mischief to promote him self, and that “..modified, traditional – its all bullshit..“, implying that WC invented this historical divergence in the art, in order to promote his own teaching.

 However, while in Hong Kong WC was known to have a bad reputation for fighting, which has caused him problems at home with his father who was a detective of Hong Kong police department .
 Therefore, it is not impossible that WC was staying at Ip Man’s kwoon overnight occasionally in order to avoid problems by going home.
 Nevertheless, it does not make WC Ip Man’s live-in student and a sole keeper of some martial art secret.
 IMO, it looks like fact manipulation/exaggeration to me.